 The third one-day between India and Australia was rained off.
 A similar fate befell the first one-day at Kochi.

-It just goes to show that cramming in a series in the usual off-season requires adequate planning and though we had a wonderful Test series, the fans and spectators were left short-changed by the washout of the two ODIs.
+It just goes to show that cramming in a series in what’s usually the off-season requires detailed planning.
+Though we had a wonderful Test series, the fans and spectators were left short-changed by the washout of the two ODIs.